ntavelis/ads1115/README.md

 ## Golang code

-The code opens a go channel and reads continuously the value from the adc channel (0 - 26400) at the frequency the pin has been configured.
+The code opens a go channel and reads continuously the value from the adc channel, with range 0 - 26400, at the frequency the pin has been configured.
-Then calculates and displays the Temperature in Celsius and in Kelvin.
+Then calculates and displays the temperature in Celsius and in Kelvin.

 To run it: